IronWarrior/ParsecUnity/README.md

 :warning: **This project is a work-in-progress and is not production ready** :warning:

 This repository uses the [Parsec C# SDK](https://github.com/parsec-cloud/parsec-sdk) to allow hosting and joining Parsec sessions within Unity.
 The Parsec C# SDK provides interoperability with the [native Parsec SDK](https://parsecgaming.com/docs/sdk/).
-[Parsec](https://parsecgaming.com/) is an interaction video streaming application that is commonly used to play local multiplayer games over a network.
+[Parsec](https://parsecgaming.com/) is an interactive video streaming application that is commonly used to play local multiplayer games over a network.
 This allows a developer to add networked multiplayer to their project without needing to write any netcode. **This repository is not affiliated with the Parsec team.**

 ![Screenshot of both local and remote views of the demo game](https://i.imgur.com/TBphcwK.png)